ucbrise/flor/README.md

 ```
 examples/twitter.py -- classic example
 examples/plate.py -- multi-trial example
-examples/lifted_twitter.py -- multi-trial + aggregation example
 ```

 Make sure you:
 1. Import `jarvis`
 2. Initialize a `jarvis.Experiment`
-2. set the experiment's `groundClient` to 'git'.
+2. set the experiment's `groundClient` to 'ground'.

-Once you build the workflow, call `parallelPull()` on the artifact you want to produce.
+Once you build the workflow, call `pull()` on the artifact you want to produce.
 You can find it in `~/jarvis.d/`.

-If you pass in a non-empty `dict` to `parallelPull` (see `lifted_twitter.py`), the call will return a pandas dataframe with literals and requested artifacts for the columns, and different trials for the rows.
+If you pass in a non-empty `dict` to `pull` (see `lifted_twitter.py`), the call will return a pandas dataframe with literals and requested artifacts for the columns, and different trials for the rows.

 ## Note on data